mayank00927/mayank00927/README.md

 # Hi 👋 I am an aspiring Data Scientist / Data Analyst.

+You can reach me on ---> https://www.linkedin.com/in/mayank-sharma-a62233ab/

+- 💬 Ask me about **python, sql, machine learning, NLP, Power BI**

 key skills that I have developed include:

 Python programming: I am proficient in Python and have used it extensively for data manipulation, analysis, and visualization.
 I have experience with popular data science libraries such as NumPy, Pandas, Matplotlib, and Seaborn.